kenhkan/morrison/README.md

 associative array) is an arbitrary name for this particular instance.
 It is required so that we can specify to which process a port is connected.

-Set `connected-process` to `network` to connect to the composite's ports.
+Set `connected-process` to `*network*` to connect to a port of the network that is using the process as its sub-component.

-`connected-port` may be set to `auto` for an automatic port.
+`connected-port` may be set to `*on-termination*` for an input port to receive IPs when another process has terminated and set to `*activate*` for an output port to send an IP to activate another process.

+Note that `*network*` cannot be used in conjunction with the two special ports because a child process cannot effect its parent network.

 ## Special constructs